kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | Fig. 1 Call execution summary |

-Fig. 2 below, show overview istio mesh network, as call execution summary cluster metrics also show 100% of success rate inclusive local call chain.
+Fig. 2 shows the Istio Mesh network overview.
+Like for the call execution summary, the success rate of cluster metrics is 100%, including local call chain.
-Latency on average stay over 500ms with a 6.7 operation per second per service.
+Average latency stays over 500ms, with 6.7 operations per second per service.

-Global Request Volume increased from 10 to 65.8 operation per second, which indicate high traffic on istio mesh network side.
+Global Request Volume increased from 10 to 65.8 operations per second, which indicates high traffic on the Istio mesh.

 | ![Istio mesh mverview](../assets/istio-100per-overwiew.jpg) |
 | :--: |